Rock n Roll (Avril Lavigne song): Live performances

 On 26 September 2013, Lavigne performed the song on the Jimmy Kimmel Live! to a large audience outside the studio.
 The performance had Lavigne dressed in a black-and-silver "pop-punk finery", while her backup dancers – and, the giant bearshark from her "Rock N Roll" video – started the set while perched on a Jeep before making their way to the stage mid-song, with "well-timed" smoke bombs punctuated the performance of the track."
 Lavigne also performed the song on "Extra", when she stopped by Universal Studios Hollywood to talk with Mario Lopez about her album.
-Lavigne performed the single on different TV shows of Japanese TV on November 2013 and February 2014.
+Lavigne performed the single on different TV shows of Japanese TV in November 2013 and February 2014.

 On 30 September 2013, Lavigne performed the track on The Queen Latifah Show.
 Mike Wass of Idolator commented that the singer performed the song for "a less than appreciative audience," praising Lavigne, which according to her, "looked and sounded great but it was hard to watch her belt out an ode to never growing up while the crowd clapped along like church parishioners."